Sahana-Official/Sahana-Official/README.md

 I'm a current 3rd year computer science student at **Worcester Polytechnic Institute**.
 I’m passionate about building technology that makes an impact at the intersection of **business, tech, and AI**!

-- 🔭 I’m currently working on a time-series (RNN model) prediction with a team.
-- 🌱 I’m currently learning Machine Learning and Artificial Intelligience.
-- 📫 How to reach me: sgokulakrishnan@wpi.edu

 ## Tech Stack
 - **Languages:** Python, C, C++, Java, JavaScript, TypeScript
 - **Framework:** React, Node.js